vishnu-1717/REVTest/SYSTEM-ARCHITECTURE.md

 ## Executive Summary

-**PayMaestro** is a comprehensive sales operations and commission management SaaS platform designed for appointment-based businesses (particularly sales teams using Calendar Booking Systems like GoHighLevel).
+**revphlo** is a comprehensive sales operations and commission management SaaS platform designed for appointment-based businesses (particularly sales teams using Calendar Booking Systems like GoHighLevel).
 The system automates commission calculations, tracks appointments, matches payments to sales, and provides role-based dashboards for all stakeholders.

 ### Key Capabilities
 - **Multi-tenant SaaS**: Supports multiple companies with complete data isolation